abpframework/abp/docs/en/Image-Manipulation.md

 );
 ```

-> If `compressResult.State` returns 'Done,' it means that the compress operation was successful.
-However, if it does not return 'Done,' the stream you're using might be corrupt.
-Therefore, you can perform a check like the one below and assign the correct stream to the main stream.
+> **Note:** If `compressResult.State` returns 'Done', then it means that the compression operation was successful.
+However, if it returns any other state than 'Done', the stream you're using might be corrupted.
+Therefore, you can perform a check like the one below and assign the correct stream to the main stream:

 ```csharp